 - Maryland Suburban CREW (former Board of Directors)

-- Montgomery County Chamber of Commerce (Infrastructure and Land Use Committee)
+- Montgomery County Chamber of Commerce (former Infrastructure and Land Use Committee)

 - Leadership Montgomery Class of ’11